sanotto/atk-howto/bypass_login_and_set_guest_privileges.md

 ## Bypass authorization and set guest privileges

+### A word of caution.

+This technique involves modifying atk source code!
+So, after applying it you should "freeze" the requirements with composer as an update will most likely "destroy" this fixes rendering your site buggy and/or unusable.

+### Allright, let's do it.

 1. Create a profile (I used - "Guest Profile") for your guests.
 For a start, I have enabled only the "admin" access rights to the nodes I want guest users to see.
 And to enable user registration and other guest actions, I enabled the "add" access to my user node (or on a separate user registration node/table) and other actions on nodes that you may want guests to have access to.